kabachook/k8s-security/MUST.md

 ## 6. Secure you app logic

 Nothing can help, if you let attacker exploit your app.
-1-5 only harden the latheral movements
+1-5 only harden the lateral movements